 If an olive is rotten or mouldy, the olive oil will not taste good.
-This is why it is necessary to know how and when to pick olives, in order to avoid the flavour of olive oil being altered.
+This is why it is necessary to know how and when to pick olives from the tree, in order to avoid the flavour of olive oil being altered.

 It is wrong to think that pressing is more important than olive harvesting!